GUI-for-Cores/GUI-for-Cores.github.io/en/guide/index.md

 - <CheckBox /> Better installation and upgrade experience on macOS and GNU/Linux

-- <CheckBox /> Rewrite some functions for GUI.for.SingBox
+- <CheckBox checked /> Rewrite some functions for GUI.for.SingBox

 - <CheckBox /> GUI applications for Android™